Fluke Infection Overview

 Prevention of fluke infections is very important.
 People living in or visiting areas where flukes are common should avoid contact with contaminated freshwater and dispose of urine and feces in a sanitary way.

-For treatment, praziquantel, a drug that eliminates worms from the body, is used.
-It is effective for most, but not all fluke infections.
+For treatment, praziquantel, a drug that eliminates flukes from the body, is effective for most, but not all fluke infections in people.

 Generic NameSelect Brand Names